fbpx

 Keep track of the moments when you feel the best of yourself, and schedule your essential tasks during those times.

 Drinking plenty of water and eating healthy will help preserve your energy reserves.
-Avoid alcohol and caffeine.
-If nausea and vomiting make eating difficult, talk with your doctor about the side effects.
+Avoidalcoholand caffeine.
+Ifnauseaandvomitingmake eating difficult, talk with your doctor about the side effects.

 Exercise throughout the week.
 It will help you to maintain your energy level.
-Exercise plays a very positive role during cancer treatment.
-Perform regular exercise when you begin cancer treatment.
-You will get into the exercise routine, and it may even help you to avoid fatigue during cancer treatment.
+Exercise plays a very positive role duringcancer treatment.
+Perform regular exercise when you begincancer treatment.
+You will get into the exercise routine, and it may even help you to avoidfatigueduringcancer treatment.

-Don’t assume that fatigue is just part of the cancer treatment.
-Fatigue may also a reason for the production of chronic after Cancer Treatment.
+Don't assume that fatigue is just part of the cancer treatment.
+Fatigue may also be a reason for the production of chronic after Cancer Treatment.
 Many cancer survivors have constant exhaustion years after the diagnosis of cancer.
-If fatigue impacts your ability to spend your day, it’s time to talk to your doctor.
-Experiencing fatigue, when you have cancer, is a common symptom, there are steps you can take to that or cope with your condition.
+If fatigue impacts your ability to spend your day, it's time to talk to your doctor.
+Experiencing fatigue, when you have cancer, is a common symptom, there are steps you can take to cope with your condition.
 When you feel tired, talk to your doctor about the factors that could cause your fatigue and what you can do to overcome it.